akshaymankar/wire-cli/README.md

 Regular text message content, optionally including a list of mentioned users.

 #### Mention
 Describes user mentioned in text message.
-Contains `userId` and `userName`.
-User name should be the exact string that is used in text, in other words text content should contain following string: '@{userName}'.
-It can be used by receiving client to locate users in received text message.
+Contains `userId`, `start` and `end` offsets of the mention string in UTF16 characters.
+The offset is used to highlight mention text inside the message.

 ### Knock